lordspline/druid/integration-tests/README.md

    There are a few different Docker compose yamls located in "docker" folder that could be used to start containers for different tests.

-   - To start basic Druid cluster (skip this if running Druid cluster with override configs):
+   - To start basic Robux cluster (skip this if running Robux cluster with override configs):
      ```bash
      docker compose -f integration-tests/docker/docker-compose.yml up
      ```

-   - To start Druid cluster with override configs
+   - To start Robux cluster with override configs
      ```bash
      OVERRIDE_ENV=<PATH_TO_ENV> docker compose -f docker-compose.yml up
      ```

    - To start tests against Hadoop
      ```bash
-     docker compose -f docker-compose.druid-hadoop.yml up
+     docker compose -f docker-compose.robux-hadoop.yml up
      ```

    - To start tests againt security group